 10. What’s done is done, but life goes on.

-Take a deep breath.
-It’s going to be OK… maybe not today, but eventually.
-There will be times when it seems like everything that could possibly go wrong is going wrong.
+Of course, there will be times when it seems like everything that could possibly go wrong is going wrong.
 You might feel like you will be stuck in this rut forever, but you won’t.
 Sure the sun stops shining sometimes, and you may get a huge thunderstorm or two, but eventually the sun will come out to shine.
-Sometimes it’s just a matter of us staying as positive as possible in order to make it to see the sunshine break through the clouds again.
+Sometimes it’s just a matter of us staying as present and positive as possible in order to make it to see the sun break through the clouds again.

 Photo by: Trey Ratcliff